Nutrition for height growth in puberty

 Some essential vitamins

 Vitamin D: Vitamin D helps the body to absorb calcium and phosphorus to form and maintain healthy bones and teeth.
-Vitamin D deficiency can cause decline in bone mineralization leading to rickets in young children and osteoporosis in adults.
+Vitamin D deficiency can cause a decline in bone mineralization leading to rickets in young children and osteoporosis in adults.

 Notes about nutritional supplementation

-- Eat a variety of nutrients and avoid eating only one food group constantly
+- Eat a variety of nutrients and avoid eating only one food group constantly.

-- Choose fresh foods with no preservatives and no residues of pesticides
+- Choose fresh foods with no preservatives and no residues of pesticides.

-- In addition to nutrition, exercise and sleep are also important at this stage because puberty is the final stage for children to speed up their height growth.
+- In addition to nutrition, exercise, and sleep are also important at this stage because puberty is the final stage for children to speed up their height growth.